colbyfayock/next-wordpress-starter/CONTRIBUTING.md

 If you're able to fix an active Issue, feel free to create a new Pull Request addressing the problem.
 There are no gaurantees that the code will be merged in "as is", but chances are, if you're willing to work with the maintainers, everyone will be able to come up with a solution everyone can be happy with.

 ### Description
-Please be description in your Pull Request.
+Please be descriptive in your Pull Request.
 Whether big or small, it's important to be able to see the context of a change throughout the history of a project.

 ### Linking Fixed Issues
 If the Pull Request is addressing an Issue, please link that issue by specifying the `Fixes [Issue #]` syntax within the Pull Request.